 - support local entrepreneurs, startups, and small businesses across the state by connecting them with the right opportunities, people, places, and spaces to help them grow, scale, and create jobs.

-Leanne Kemp was Chief Entrepreneur from 2018–20, following on from Steve Baxter who held the position 2017-18 and Mark Sowerby who held the position 2016–17.
+From 2018–20, Leanne Kemp was Queensland’s Chief Entrepreneur, following on from Steve Baxter who held the position 2017-18 and Mark Sowerby who held the position 2016–17.